jacopodallafior/ros2init/README.md

 Once the **LiDAR** detects and stabilizes the position of the object (the column), the **center** of the circular trajectory is defined as the **global coordinates** of that detected object.

+---

-### 3. Circular Trajectory Planning Around the Obje
+### 3. Circular Trajectory Planning Around the Object
 After detecting the object, the drone transitions to a **CIRCULAR_PATH** phase.

 **Algorithm**: